Small Businesses: Ask Your Questions

 • With a growing customer base, we need to adjust our supply chain – can you help with a logistics study, one that takes into account proximity to a good airport, Interstate highways and freight rail lines?

 • We are uncertain if we should rent a new facility – what information can you provide for each potential location on rents, lease terms.
 Or, if we build – what about land acquisition costs, permitting requirements and construction costs?

 • Are you able to evaluate progress toward 5G broadband to determine if a locality’s rules or high access fees will result in delays to 5G implementation?

 • We have demanding requirements for electric power and need to know technical factors like the System Average Interruption Duration and Customer Average Interruption Frequency – do you obtain such information?

 • As a heavy energy user, we want to evaluate rates for electric power and natural gas – and we will also consider costs for water and sewer.
 Only after we are satisfied with those cost findings will we look further into a community’s assets.
-How quickly can we receive that information?
+Will you prioritize research that way?

 • How much insight can you provide on economic incentives, how we can obtain incentives, and what we need to do to avoid clawbacks or rescissions?

 • What is the “Economic Impact Analysis” that sometimes is required to qualify for incentives?

 • One community is working to attract us because we are part of the industry cluster they are targeting.
 In that case, do we have a better chance of qualifying for incentives?

 • I know that our identity can be kept from agencies in candidate locations, but how do we obtain the maximum in incentives if we remain anonymous?
 (Note: Some state laws require your company’s identity to be revealed at some point in the process; we have a way to deal with this.)